Davy Group

-Davy Group is Ireland's largest stockbroker, wealth manager, asset manager and financial advisor and has offices in Dublin, Belfast, Cork, Galway and London.
+Davy Group is Ireland's leading provider of wealth management and investment banking services and has offices in Dublin, Belfast, Cork, Galway and London.
 Davy offers services to private clients, small businesses, corporations and institutional investors.

 As of 2007, Davy employed over 700 people and operated as an independent company owned by management and staff.
 In 2021, Davy "put itself up for sale" after being fined by the Central Bank of Ireland for breaching market rules.
 The sale was completed, to Bank of Ireland, in mid-2022.